Project Location: Hollis, New Hampshire

 Jordan Goldman, principal, ZeroEnergy Design, Boston, led the Passive House consultation and HVAC design team.
 Goldman explained the draw of Passive House for the new building: “Everyone talks about energy efficiency and carbon footprint.
 You get these pieces with Passive House, but it’s also about better indoor air quality, thermal comfort and natural indoor light.
 This is especially true for a school because there’s a correlation between these three factors and student performance.
 The healthier the air, the healthier the student.
 The healthier the student, the fewer days of school they miss.
 The fewer days of school they miss, the better they do in school.
 And then oh, by the way, Passive House will save you 90 percent on your heating energy.”

 With sights set on Passive House certification, the team’s HVAC search turned to heat pumps.
 “A conventional system like a boiler would have been dramatically oversized for the facility’s low heating demand, which would lead to inefficient operation and increased system cost,” Goldman said.
-“Keeping the energy level down is the core of Passive House,” added the team’s Architect David Ely, AIA, owner, Windy Hill Associates, New Boston, New Hampshire.
+“Keeping the energy level down is the core of Passive House,” added the team’s Architect David Ely, Aia, owner, Windy Hill Associates, New Boston, New Hampshire.

 Ely also favored heat pumps for their “minimal impact on the building.
 We didn’t want ductwork; it’s ugly and it takes up space.
 With heat pumps, all we had to do was bring in condensate lines.”
 Frank Grossman, president, board of directors, Hollis Montessori, explained that “having no ductwork also helped save money.
 We considered geothermal heat pumps, too, but air-source heat pumps were less expensive because of the ductless design and lack of drilling.”